 Microsoft Power BI is one of the most popular Data Visualization tools and Business Intelligence Tools, and this tutorial explains everything about it.

-This Power BI tutorial started with the basics to more advanced features that might help you crack interviews.
+Yes.
+Following this tutorial or Microsoft’s material will help you learn independently.
+This Power BI tutorial started with the basics and moved to more advanced features that might help you crack interviews.

-This section of the Microsoft Power BI tutorial covers establishing connections, preparing data, etc.
+This section of Microsoft Power BI covers establishing connections, preparing data, etc.

 - Add, Rename, Duplicate, and Delete Pages